top of page

 What should I bring?

-For starters, you'll need a stand-up paddleboard, kayak, or something else that you can paddle, a life vest, and a whistle (for safety).
+For starters, you'll need to bring your own stand-up paddleboard, kayak, or something else that you can paddle, a life vest, and a whistle (PFDs and whistles are required on the Columbia River by both Oregon and Washington law).
 We also recommend sun protection and a water bottle.
 Depending on the temperature and your personal preference, you may consider a wetsuit

 Is there parking?